Koch Industries: Secretly Funding the Climate Denial Machine

 - Greenpeace is a partner on the UnKoch My Campus project, supporting student-led campaigns for transparency over Koch influence in higher education.

 - Koch Brothers Exposed video series from Brave New Foundation.

 - Center for Public Integrity report on Koch federal lobbying activity: Koch’s Web of Influence.

 - Common Cause resources from the Uncloaking the Kochs protest during Koch’s secret strategy meeting in Rancho Mirage, California.

-- Audio recordings from inside the Koch’s 2011 secret strategy meeting in Vail, CO is available at BradBlog with additional reporting at Mother Jones
+- Audio recordings from inside the Koch’s 2011 secret strategy meeting in Vail, Colorado is available at BradBlog with additional reporting at Mother Jones.

 What You Can Do

 By spreading the word to your networks on sites like Facebook and Twitter, you can make more people aware of who the Kochs are and unmask the “experts” who take money from them to write reports and appear on TV questioning the wisdom of taking action to save the climate.